 The History of Marijuana: A Long & Turbulent Tale

-Of all the plant species’ stories in the world, the long history of marijuana seems to be the most exciting one!
-After all, it has all it takes for a thrilling Hollywood movie.
-Marijuana is of interesting and ancient origin.
-A world traveler, pleasure provider, which was both banned and praised for decades.
-At the moment, still mystical and very beneficial.
-In other words—a true hero!
+Of all the plant species’ stories in the world, the one that tells the history of marijuana seems to be the most exciting!
+In other words, it has all it takes to make a thrilling Hollywood movie.
+From the world traveler and pleasure provider, which was both banned and praised for decades, to the mystical and beneficial plant, cannabis has seen it all.

 Are you ready to see how it all started and what it is all about?
-Debunk some myths and reveal the conspiracies?
 If so, lay back, take a puff, and enjoy the story of marijuana!

 Cannabis History: Origins